VeronicaAxelsson/jsramverk-editor-backend/README.md

 `DELETE /docs/:documentId`

 ### Response
-If success: 'Successfully deleted one document.'
+If success: { 'message': 'Successfully deleted one document.'}
-If document not found: 'No documents matched the query.
-Deleted 0 documents.'
+If document not found: {'message': 'No documents matched the query.
+Deleted 0 documents.'}